limitedink/limitedink/README.md

 ---

 ## What I’m like to work with
-- I like small PRs, clear modules, meaningful logs, and tests that actually matter
+- Small PRs, clear modules, meaningful logs, and tests that matter
 - Enjoy shaping data models and building ergonomic APIs/CLIs
 - Gamer brain for systems and balance — I treat software the same way